Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mosman Park-Peppermint Grove has 81 active public transport stops offering a mix of train and bus services.
-These stops are served by 33 individual routes that collectively facilitate 4,972 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically residing 204 meters from the nearest stop.
+Mosman Park-Peppermint Grove has 81 active public transport stops.
+These are served by 33 routes, offering a total of 4,972 weekly passenger trips.
+The area's transport accessibility is rated good, with residents on average being 204 meters from the nearest stop.

 Frequently Asked Questions - Transport